Sphingosine-1-Phosphate

 Both sphingosine-1-phosphate and ceramide-1-phosphate are potent chemo-attractants for a variety of cell types to influence the trafficking of normal and malignant cells, thus promoting metastasis of cancer; the transporter SPNS2 is important to this process.
 This is currently a topic that is attracting great interest amongst medical researchers, who see a potential for therapeutic intervention in sphingosine-1-phosphate metabolism by selectively inhibiting biosynthesis by one or other of the sphingosine kinases or by targeting the receptors (e.g., by fingolimod, see below).
 On the other hand, this lipid is believed be beneficial towards wound healing by stimulating the proliferation of new cells that close the wound.

 Immune system: Sphingosine-1-phosphate in the immune system signals newly made B and T lymphocytes to migrate from the bone marrow and thymus, respectively, to secondary lymphoid tissues including the spleen and lymph nodes where they may encounter foreign antigens.
 If they are not activated by an antigen, sphingosine-1-phosphate directs their circulation via other lymphoid tissues back into lymph and then into blood.
-Diminished circulating levels of the lipid are seen in patients with sepsis, and it is a factor in autoimmune diseases such as rheumatoid arthritis and related diseases involving joints and bone, while the receptors for sphingosine-1-phosphate and relevant enzymes are viewed as promising therapeutic targets for other autoimmune diseases such as psoriasis, polymyositis and lupus.
-Sphingosine-1-phosphate induces differentiation of keratinocytes in skin, but the role of this lipid in psoriasis vulgaris is complex; increased levels are found in plasma of psoriatic patients, but there are several reports of protective effects, and modulators of S1PR1 ameliorate the disease.
+Diminished circulating levels of the lipid are seen in patients with sepsis, and it is a factor in autoimmune diseases such as rheumatoid arthritis and related diseases in joints and bone, while the receptors for sphingosine-1-phosphate and relevant enzymes are viewed as promising therapeutic targets for other autoimmune diseases such as psoriasis, polymyositis and lupus.
+Sphingosine-1-phosphate induces differentiation of keratinocytes in skin, but the role of this lipid in psoriasis vulgaris is complex; increased levels are found in plasma of psoriatic patients, but there are several reports that it can be protective, and modulators of S1PR1 ameliorate the disease.

 Neurological diseases: There is much more sphingosine-1-phosphate in the brain than in any other organ, and this lipid is crucial to the regulation of diverse processes that include neural development, differentiation, migration and survival, while in synaptic transmission, it modulates the release of neurotransmitters.
+It protects myelin-forming oligodendrocytes after central nervous system injury and attenuates demyelination in vivo.
 On the other hand, in neurodegenerative processes, there are some reports that it is neuroprotective and others that it is neurotoxic, and while it may be protective during autophagy in neurons, it is believed to be pro-inflammatory in glial cells.
 It has been implicated in hypersensitivity to spontaneous and thermal pain, although the results appear to be controversial, although it does seem to have been established that sphingosine-1-phosphate and its receptor S1PR3 are critical regulators of acute mechanical pain mediated by fast-conducting mechanonociceptors, which close potassium channels and thence modulate the excitability of neurons.

 Receptor-mediated signalling by both sphingosine-1-phosphate and lysophosphatidic acid is certainly critical for the pathogenicity of diverse neurological diseases, including such as neuropathic pain, systemic sclerosis, spinal cord injury, multiple sclerosis, traumatic brain injury and neuropsychiatric disorders, although it is not certain that changes in concentration of these lipids in some of these disorders are a cause or an effect of neuronal malfunction.
 In contrast, sphingosine-1-phosphate is reported to act as an inhibitor of neuronal apoptosis and to be protective against cellular damage induced by oxidative stress in the brain.
 It may inhibit the aggregation of aberrant amyloid-β peptide and the formation of neurofibrillary tangles with the resultant neuro-inflammation, which results in neuronal death in Alzheimer’s disease.